Focal fatty sparing of the liver

 When it occurs outside of these areas or has a nodular appearance, it may become problematic distinguishing it from a focal liver lesion, especially as regions of focal sparing may be seen around focal liver lesions 2,3.

-Pseudolesions (focal sparing) are better seen on out-of-phase imaging, but otherwise appear normal and similar to the rest of the liver on T2 and contrast-enhanced sequences 1.
+Pseudolesions (focal sparing) are better seen on out-of-phase imaging, but otherwise, appear normal and similar to the rest of the liver on T2 and contrast-enhanced sequences 1.
+Hepatobiliary contrast agents such as gadoxetate disodium can show greater delayed uptake and biliary excretion when compared to the fatty liver due to a greater concentration of functioning hepatocytes 4.

 The rest of the liver demonstrates: